spectrocloud/librarium/content/docs/12.5-vertex/02-install-palette-vertex/20-install-on-kubernetes/10-install.md

   ![A view of the Palette System Console login screen.](/vertex_install-on-kubernetes_install_system-console.png)

-8. Log in to the system console using the provided credentials you received from our support team.
-After login in, you will be prompted to create a new password.
+8. Log in to the system console using the credentials you received from our support team.
+After login, you will be prompted to create a new password.
 Enter a new password and save your changes.
 You will be redirected to the Palette VerteX system console.

 9. Configure HTTPS encryption for Palette VerteX.
 To configure HTTPS encryption, you must upload the SSL certificate, SSL certificate key, and SSL certificate authority files to Palette VerteX.
 You can upload the files using the Palette VerteX system console.
 Refer to the [Configure HTTPS Encryption](/vertex/system-management/ssl-certificate-management) page for instructions on how to upload the SSL certificate files to Palette VerteX.